 This salesperson successfully tricked me into opening his email.
 In the subsequent email exchange, he defended his subject line by saying that it got a 78% open rate and a 12% response rate.
-He failed to realize that he probably pissed off at least 66% of us by tricking us into opening his email.
+He failed to realize that he probably irritated at least 66% of his prospects by tricking us into opening his email.

 Don’t obscure who you are or what you want.
 Instead, use a subject line that’s obvious.
-This post contains 26 subject lines for prospecting emails.
-And as the article states, you might be better off having no subject line compared to one like this.
+You might even be better off having no subject line compared to one like this.

 If You’re Going to Call, Just Call